 Hittman’s Inspirations

 According to Eliza Hittman, the primary inspiration behind ‘Never Rarely Sometimes Always’ was a real-life tragedy that took place in Ireland in 2012.
 Hittman began writing the script for the film after hearing about Savita Halappanavar‘s case.
-Halappanavar was 31-year-old Indian living in Ireland who died of septic miscarriage after she was denied a life-saving abortion from the medical staff of University Hospital Galway.
+Halappanavar was a 31-year-old Indian living in Ireland who died of a septic miscarriage after she was denied a life-saving abortion by the medical staff of University Hospital Galway.

-It was while reading about Halappanavar’s case that Hittman began to read about various women who travelled from Ireland to London to access safe and legal abortion.
-This made her think how far women had to travel to save their own lives.
-She, then, decided to explore the dilemma in the context of America’s current state of women’s reproductive rights, along with the bureaucracy of the nation’s complex healthcare system.
+It was while reading about Halappanavar’s case that Hittman began to read about various women who traveled from Ireland to London to access safe and legal abortion.
+This made her think about how far women had to travel to save their own lives.
+She then decided to explore the dilemma in the context of America’s current state of women’s reproductive rights, along with the bureaucracy of the nation’s complex healthcare system.

-Hittman was also partly motivated by Cristian Mungiu’s ‘4 Months, 3 Weeks and 2 Days’, that follows a somewhat similar premise of two college students seeking an illegal abortion.
-The film explores Communist Romania and takes place during the final years of Nicolae Ceaușescu who had enacted the abortion law.
+Hittman was also partly motivated by Cristian Mungiu’s ‘4 Months, 3 Weeks and 2 Days’, which follows a somewhat similar premise of two college students seeking an illegal abortion.
+The film explores Communist Romania and takes place during the final years of Nicolae Ceaușescu, who enacted the abortion law.

-While Hittman deeply admired the film, it was its flaws that inspired her portray Autumn’s and Skylar’s characters with a sense of compassion and empathy.
-She did not appreciate Mungiu treatment of the pregnant character who is shamed for her pregnancy.
+While Hittman deeply admired the film, it was its flaws that inspired her to portray Autumn’s and Skylar’s characters with a sense of compassion and empathy.
+She does not appreciate Mungiu’s treatment of the pregnant character, who is shamed for her pregnancy.
 This thought is what she went back to while writing her characters.

 The setting ‘Never Rarely Sometimes Always’ becomes extremely relevant in the context of the film due to the current abortion laws in Pennsylvania.
 According to these, a person can only get a legal abortion when the person’s parent or legal guardian signs a consent form.
-New York on the other hand does not have this requirement.
-Hittman, for the film, travelled to rural Pennsylvania, and visited several abortion clinics.
-She even boarded the bus from Pennsylvania to New York at the time she was still working on the film.
+New York, on the other hand, does not have this requirement.
+Hittman, for the film, traveled to rural Pennsylvania and visited several abortion clinics.
+She even boarded the bus from Pennsylvania to New York while she was still working on the film.

-Hittman spoke to several social workers and abortion clinics in New York, to learn more about their encounters.
+Hittman spoke to several social workers and abortion clinics in New York to learn more about their encounters.
 It was around one of these times that Hittman met Kelly Chapman, a social worker trained at Planned Parenthood who worked at a clinic called Choices.
-In the film, Autumn, played by Sidney Flanigan, interacts with Chapman during, what is undoubtedly the most iconic scene film.
+In the film, Autumn, played by Sidney Flanigan, interacts with Chapman during what is undoubtedly the most iconic scene in the film.
 This scene also lends the film its title, which is based on a questionnaire that women seeking abortion need to answer.

 Read More: Best Feminist Films of Netflix